 - Citizenship verification

-- The investigation may include a National Agency Checks with Local Agency Checks (NACLC) on the candidate’s spouse or cohabitant and any immediate family members who are U.S. citizens other than by birth or who are not U.S. citizens
+- The investigation may include National Agency Checks with Local Agency Checks (NACLC) on the candidate’s spouse or cohabitant and any immediate family members who are U.S. citizens other than by birth or who are not U.S. citizens

 - Credit check